 - Designs are approved for a single order only and must be re-submitted for approval for each subsequent fundraiser

 - Ex.
-If you plan to use this on t-shirts now but plan to do water bottles in the spring, you need to submit a new request for the spring order
+If you plan to use this on t-shirts now but plan to do water bottles in a later semester, you need to submit a new request for the second order

 - Submit your requested designs to the Director of Communications (Dawn Tucker, firstname.lastname@example.org)